 so then let us not sleep as others do, but let us be alert and sober.1 Thessalonians 5:6(NASB)

-As Christians, we are exhorted to be alert and sober, as we see this 'Day' approaching.
-We should not to allow this day to creep up on us unawares, or sleep as others do.
-We should not be indifferent or lukewarm, but should walk in spirit and truth, and live circumspectly.
+As Christians, we are exhorted to be alert and sober as we see this 'Day' approaching.
+We should not to allow this 'Day' to creep up on us unawares, or sleep as others do.
+We should not be indifferent or lukewarm but should walk in spirit and truth, and live circumspectly.

-Paul explains that the 'Day-of-the-Lord' will arrive like a 'thief-in-the-night', for 'THEM'.
+Paul explains that the Day-of-the-Lord will arrive like a thief in the night for 'THEM'.
 For the unsaved it will arrive suddenly and unexpectedly.
-That day will creep up on them, quietly and deceptively, and in its wake, will come inevitable and inescapable destruction, and bitter tribulation.
-Unbelieving Israel and unbelieving gentiles are the group that are labelled: 'THEY', in this verse.
-We, on the other hand, will see this 'Day' approaching.
+That 'Day' will creep up on them quietly and deceptively and in its wake will come inevitable and inescapable destruction and bitter tribulation.
+Unbelieving Israel and unbelieving Gentiles are the group that are labelled 'THEY' in this verse.
+WE, on the other hand, will see this 'Day' approaching.

-There are many indications that the time for God's next intervention into the history of the world is almost here.
+Paul is exhorting us to understand the times in which we are living and to live accordingly.
+And as we study God's Word and observe the world and current events around us, there are many indications that the time for God's next intervention into the history of the world is almost here.
 The Day-of-the-Lord is very close - closer than when we first believed.
 So then let us not sleep as others do.
-Let us not allow the Day of the Lord to suddenly overtake us by surprise, as it will for the unbelieving world.
-Let us recognise, from the prophetic Scripture, that the coming 'Day-of-the-Lord' is fast approaching - so let us be alert and sober, and encourage one another, as we see the day getting closer.
+Let us be alert and sober as we see the 'Day' approaching so that we are not surprised or overtaken by events.